 When you’re pregnant, you may experience a range of discomforts because of the additional weight that your growing uterus puts on your back and legs.
 Some women complain of sciatic nerve pain in their legs during pregnancy, which can range from uncomfortable to extremely painful.
-What exactly is sciatic pain, and how can you alleviate it?

 Your sciatic nerve is the largest nerve in your body, providing stimulation and movement to the lower half of your body.
 The sciatic nerve runs under your uterus to your legs.
 So it’s easy to see why, when your uterus has grown many times its normal size, it can start pressing on and causing discomfort to your sciatic nerve.
 Some women describe sciatic nerve pain as a sharp, shooting pain down the back of their legs.

 Women who are prone to this type of pain include those who have had sciatic nerve pain problems before pregnancy, spend a lot of time on their feet, have gained excessive weight with their pregnancies, and/or are pregnant with multiples.

 Most of the time, the greatest relief you can have from this pain is to lie down on your side and take a load off your back and legs.
 When possible, lie down on the side opposite the pain – so for example, if you have pain shooting down your right leg, you should lie on your left side.
 However, that kind of relaxation is not always practical for moms whose job involves a lot of sitting or standing or moms who are already chasing after little ones at home.
 If you must stand for a long time, try standing with one foot on the ground and the other foot lifted up and resting on a stool or box.
 And if you need to sit for a long time, use a donut pillow or foam support to balance out your weight.